GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

   itself be a pass-through variable(how else does m3 get access to it).

-- **Store information in a global variable.**(See Figure c) However, global variables make it impossible to create two indenpendent instances of the same system in the same process, since access to the global variables will conflict.
+- **Store information in a global variable.**(See Figure c) However, global variables make it impossible to create two independent instances of the same system in the same process, since access to the global variables will conflict.
 Examples: when you do testing, you want to use different configurations.